-Employees who expect to be absent for an extended period of time for medical or maternity leave or military duty should contact benefits@pisd.edu or 469-752-8138 as soon as possible.
+Employees who expect to be absent for an extended period of time for medical or maternity leave or military duty should contact benefits@pisd.edu or 469-752-8138 as soon as possible to discuss applicable leave benefits payment of insurance premiums, and requirements for communicating with the district.
 Eligibility requirements vary, so please direct specific questions to the Benefits and Risk Management Department.